fenhl/oottracker/assets/bizhawk-readme.txt

 HOW TO USE

 1. Open BizHawk (EmuHawk.exe)
-2. In BizHawk, go to Tools menu > External Tool > OoT autotracker
+2. In BizHawk, go to Tools menu > External Tool > OoT auto-tracker
 3. The tracker window will open.
 You can right-click on a Medallion to see debugging output.
 4. Open the ROM.
 The tracker should now automatically update based on your item status.